 Present ocean sensors tend to generate relatively low volumes of data and typically do so intermittently – during cruises or delivery to shore-side systems.
 All told, this probably only amounts to tens of GB/day.
 However, there will be a transformational change with the deployment of real-time ocean observatories.

-The Ocean Observatory Initiative or OOI is a long-term, NSF-funded program to provide 25-30 years of sustained ocean measurements to study climate variability, ocean circulation and ecosystem dynamics, air-sea exchange, seafloor processes, and plate-scale geodynamics.
+The Ocean Observatory Initiative or OOI is a long-term, NSF-funded program to provide 25-30 years of sustained ocean measurements to study climate variability, ocean circulation and ecosystem dynamics, air-sea exchange, seafloor processes, and plate-scale geodynamics [25].
 The OOI will enable powerful new scientific approaches for exploring the complexities of Earth-ocean-atmosphere interactions, and accelerate progress toward the goal of understanding, predicting, and managing our ocean environment.
-The OOI is planned to be a networked infrastructure of science-driven sensor systems to measure the physical, chemical, geological and biological variables in the ocean and seafloor.
-The OOI will be one fully integrated system collecting data on coastal, regional and global scales.
-As a result, the data volumes are expected to increase dramatically and transform ocean-science from being data-impoverished to having an abundance of data.
+The Observatory is planned to be a networked infrastructure of science-driven sensor systems to measure the physical, chemical, geological and biological variables in the ocean and seafloor.
+When complete, the OOI will be one fully integrated system collecting data on coastal, regional and global scales.
+As a result, the data volumes are expected to increase dramatically and transform ocean-science from being a data-impoverished branch of science to one having an abundance of data.

 Solid Earth Science